Hayley Barna

-Hayley Barna is an American entrepreneur and venture capitalist who co-founded Birchbox in 2009 while at Harvard Business School.
+Hayley Barna is an American entrepreneur and venture capitalist who co-founded Birchbox in 2009, while at Harvard Business School.
 In 2015, Barna "stepped away from her day-to-day role" at Birchbox, remaining a board member.
-In 2016 she became a partner of First Round Capital.
+In 2016, she became a partner of First Round Capital.

 Early life and education

 Hayley Bay Barna was born in 1983.
 Her parents, Eileen B. Maisel and Richard A. Barna of New York, both worked at RAB Lighting in New Jersey.
 In high school, she was published in an international science research journal.
-She graduated magna cum laude from Harvard and has an MBA at Harvard Business School.
+She graduated magna cum laude from Harvard and has an MBA from Harvard Business School.

 Career

 Barna began her career shortly after she graduated from Harvard University joining Bain & Company in New York.
 She moved to Christie's Hong Kong location where she worked in strategy and then in product management for Amazon.com.

 Birchbox

-While working towards her MBA at Harvard Business School, Barna met Katia Beauchamp and a friendship was born.
-So, too, was the idea of Birchbox which Barna founded with Beauchamp.
-What began as a business plan during B-School turned into a website where they began to acquire customers interested in "an ecommerce experience focused on new product discovery."
-They founded the company Birchbox together in 2010.
-In 2013, she and Beauchamp won the Leadership Award At Forbes Women's Summit.
+While working towards her MBA at Harvard Business School, Barna became friends with Katia Beauchamp.
+Together, they founded the company Birchbox in 2010.
+What began as a business plan during B-School, turned into a website where they began to acquire customers interested in "an ecommerce experience focused on new product discovery."
+In 2013, Barna and Beauchamp won the Leadership Award At Forbes Women's Summit.
 Barna and Beauchamp opened the first Birchbox store in 2014.

 As of 2015, Birchbox had received over $70 million in venture funding and had one million subscribers.
-In August 2015, Barna ceased co-leading the company as co-CEO.
-She spent the subsequent six months as an angel investor.
+In August 2015, Barna stepped down from her role as co-CEO of the company.
+She remained a member of the board, and she spent the subsequent six months as an angel investor.

-Although she stepped down from her role as co-CEO of Birchbox in 2015, she remained a member of the board.